 But pointing to hypocrisy elsewhere does not absolve injustice.
 Even if Kirk and his supporters failed to show compassion for others, that does not justify withholding compassion from him.
 Rights are not dependent on consistency of behavior.
 Human dignity does not disappear because someone once dismissed the dignity of others.

-This is the same camp that has long held—rightly—that no matter how drunk, scantily dressed, or flirtatious a woman may be, there is never an excuse for sexual assault.
-Victim blaming in cases of abuse has been condemned as a moral atrocity.
-Yet when the victim is a conservative pundit, suddenly the principle evaporates.
+This is the same camp that has long insisted—correctly—that no matter how drunk, scantily dressed, or flirtatious a woman may be, there is never an excuse for sexual assault.
+Victim-blaming in cases of abuse has been denounced as a moral atrocity, a way of shifting guilt from the perpetrator to the victim.

 Their reasoning?
 He supported ICE, the military-industrial complex, and other statist policies that cause real harm.
 Therefore, mocking his death was seen as a form of karmic justice.